 Education and connection to the modern world

-With these two flagship projects, HOP hopes to start connecting villages throughout Peru to the rest of the world.
+HOP hopes to start empowering villages throughout Peru to communicate to the rest of the world by providing an internet connection.
 It is our hope that with the right tools and education, people in these villages can better equip themselves for the modern world, and improve their community’s health, economy, and future.